-I wanted to see if I could just stick it in and see what happens.
-Spoiler Alert: it works.
+I really just wanted to see if I could just turn it on and see what happens.
+Spoiler Alert: It works.

 I just preheated the toaster oven for a few minutes, stuck the PCB in there, and watched for the solder to start flowing.
 This took about 30 to 40 seconds.
 I wish there was more to this so I could do a more in-depth write-up but honestly that was it — nothing fancy and no precise timing or temperature profiles.